New Regulated Waste Classification and Waste-related Environmentally Relevant Activity (ERA) Regulations

 Stage 2 commenced on 1 July 2019 and introduces the remaining waste-related ERAs.

 If you operate a current waste-related ERA in the table below, your current waste-related ERA will be transitioning to one or more of the corresponding new waste-related ERAs from 1 July 2019.
 The new waste related ERAs have a number of thresholds based on the type and quantity of waste processed.
 The details of your operation will determine which corresponding new waste-related ERA your existing waste related ERAs become.

 The information sheet Overview of the new waste ERA framework – Stage 2 (ESR/2019/4606) will assist you to determine if your environmental authority is affected.

 The information sheet Category 1 and 2 regulated waste (ESR/2019/4746) lists the regulated waste that has a default category 1 and category 2 to assist in determining the thresholds for the new waste ERAs.

 You can find information about each new waste-related ERA by clicking on the new ERA number in the table below.

-The department will be contacting all operators of environmental authorities with waste-related ERAs requesting information to determine the equivalent new waste-related ERA for their environmental authority.
+The department has contacted all operators of environmental authorities with waste-related ERAs requesting information to determine the equivalent new waste-related ERA for their environmental authority.

-The information sheet Fees for new waste environmentally relevant activities (ERAs) details the new fees that apply for waste-related ERAs from the first anniversary day after 15 November 2019 or the next anniversary day if the environmental authority is amended before 15 November 2019.
+The information sheet Fees for new waste environmentally relevant activities (ERAs) (ESR/2019/4789) details the new fees that apply for waste-related ERAs from the first anniversary day after 15 November 2019 or the first anniversary day after an amendment if the environmental authority is amended before 15 November 2019.

 A detailed summary of the consultation process and the new regulations is provided in the following Decision Regulatory Impact Statement .